Multiple scattering model of the quantum random Lorentz gas: Random Lorentz gas model

-The approximations~\eqref{eq:total-cross-section-born} and~\eqref{eq:total-cross-section-additive} are compared to the numerical total cross section of the Lorentz gas.
 As expected, the approximation~\eqref{eq:total-cross-section-born} better matches the exact cross section (in solid) than Eq.~\eqref{eq:total-cross-section-additive}, and seems valid until $k\approx 1\,\varsigma^{-1}$.
 Below this point, the cross section suddenly changes.
 This could be explained by the combination of two facts.
-On the one hand, the single-scatterer cross section tends to infinity in this region, as shown in Fig.~\ref{fig:point-cross-section}(b), breaking down the validity of the Born approximation.
-On the other hand, the wavelength becomes much larger than the interscatterer distance, and one may expect that the multiple scattering be collective in this case.
-We defer the study of this low-energy regime to future work.
+First, the single-scatterer cross section tends to infinity in this region, as shown in Fig.~\ref{fig:point-cross-section}(b), breaking down the validity of the Born approximation.
+Second, the wavelength becomes much larger than the interscatterer distance, and one may expect that the multiple scattering be collective in this case.
+The vague peak near $k=1\,\varsigma^{-1}$ results from the closeness of the resonance band which is highlighted in our companion paper~\cite{GaspardD2022b}.
 Finally, note that the small inflection in Fig.~\ref{fig:total-cross-section-ballistic} near $k\simeq 10^3\,\varsigma^{-1}$ is due to the single-scatterer cross section.
 Indeed, with the $s$-wave hard-sphere model of Eq.~\eqref{eq:point-ampli-hard-sphere}, the point cross section vanishes at $\alpha k=j_{\frac{d-2}{2}}$, which corresponds to $k\simeq 2405\,\varsigma^{-1}$ in Fig.~\ref{fig:total-cross-section-ballistic}.